RomanBam/RomanBam/README.md

 <div align="center">

-  #### Driven by the goal of creating innovative technology that can make a meaningful, positive impact on the real world.
+  #### Driven by the goal of creating innovative technology that can make a meaningful and positive impact on the real world.
 </div>

 <div align="center">